reidacus/Satis/README.md

 **Status**: Completed

 ### Manifest
 This section contains the manifest file in yaml format for deploying the exact same solution to K8s instead of Docker.
+The podmanifest.yaml file was created with _kompose convert --volumes hostPath_
 **Status** : In Progress

 ### Helm